 8- I do not drink regularly, but I am always able to share a drink or two in a social/networking setting.

 Drinking allows people to be more open, which can cultivate a great experience.
-The only thing we take back with us at the end of the day is the experience lived and the emotions we felt throughout our lives.
+The only thing we take back with us at the end of the day is the experience lived and the emotions we felt throughout our life.

 spend 10 hours daily together